Sensirion/arduino-i2c-different-buses-example/README.md

 # Introduction

-You have a microcontroller and two identical sensors, meaning that they have the same I2C address.
+You have a micro controller and two identical sensors, meaning that they have the same I2C address.
 Without a multiplexer or the possibility to configure the I2C address of the sensor, you cannot attach them to the same I2C bus.
 However, on a board that provides the ability to configure any GPIO pin pairs as an I2C bus, you can connect the two sensors to their own individual I2C buses.
 In this article, we will explain how to set up separate I2C buses for each sensor.